KRolander/HyperledgerSawtooth-cpp-client-optimized/README.md

 I profile this program to have an overview of the most required functions used in an Hyperledger Sawtooth client application.

+The digital signatures of the signatures and batches can be done by using Trezor-Crypto or Secp256k1 libraries.
+This project uses Trezor-Crypto as default library for signatures (it is a more optimal choice for IoT devices).

 Please make an issue for questions or errors.

 ## Requirements: